djshaf/NightRunner/README.md

 Boeing, G. (2017) 'OSMnx: new methods for acquiring, constructing, analyzing, and visualizing complex street networks', Computers, Environment and Urban Systems, 65, pp. 126–139.

+Chainey, S., Tompson, L. and Uhlig, S. (2008) 'The utility of hotspot mapping for predicting spatial patterns of crime', Security Journal, 21(1–2), pp. 4–28.

 Innes, M. (2004) 'Signal crimes and signal disorders: notes on deviance as communicative action', The British Journal of Sociology, 55(3), pp. 335–355.

 Innes, M. and Fielding, N. (2002) 'From community to communicative policing: "signal crimes" and the problem of public reassurance', Sociological Research Online, 7(2).
 Available at: https://doi.org/10.5153/sro.724